 The weetbix recipes are often criticised for being on the dry side, so I wanted to avoid that problem and now I had a plan – and a couple of extra little ingredients – to do just that.

-The recipe here is a mash-up of old rum balls recipes.
-I’ve borrowed from here and there to create a perfect rum balls – with weetbix – recipe.
+This recipe is a mash-up of old rum balls recipes.
+I've borrowed from here and there to create a perfect rum balls – with weetbix – recipe.

 You'll need these ingredients to make rum balls: